ArunodaySingh/Linux-Command-All-in-One-/README.md

 # Linux-Command-All-in-One-
 <h6> Basic command start </h6>
-date  // to display the current date who  // to provide details about currently loggined user whoami //to display the currently logined user name man //to provide manual
+date  // to display the current date \n who  // to provide details about currently loggined user whoami //to display the currently logined user name man //to provide manual